Skip to content

 Button State Packet

-CRC is calculated over 2 data bytes, resulting in 32-bit packet:
+CRC is calculated over 2 data bytes, resulting in a 32-bit packet:

 [Byte0][Byte1][CRC_High][CRC_Low]